Skip to content

 • Can be tracked for potential revalidation in recovery scenarios

-For details about the block header, please check the references section below.
+For details about the block header, see the Block Header Data Model or the Additional Resources section below.

 Please note that the use of subtrees within blocks represents a data abstraction for a more optimal propagation of transactions.
 The data model is still the same as Bitcoin, with blocks containing transactions.
 The subtrees are used to optimize the propagation of transactions and blocks.